mzeis/Emzee_Dev/README.md

 into a Magento extension called Emzee_Debug.

 It was meant as (and was) a class you can throw in anywhere and use it without making a big fuss about it.
-So don't be surprised if you find some static methods or code that is also covered by Magento methods.
+Code doesn't follow all best practices.
 I may clean that up.

 Usage
 -----